jeff665547/Project-ChipImgProc/doc/modules/installation.md

     * oleaut32
     * advapi32

-The win32 API may optionally used by some module in opencv, user probably (not always) need to link them.
+The WIN32 API may be used by some modules in opencv, users would probably (not always) need to link them as well.

 Use MSVC
 --------